 - Complete the OPT Advisor’s E-Form (via iStart) which will be electronically signed by your academic advisor.
-Check UIS Enterprise prior to submitting the E-Form – make sure your address and emergency contact are up to date, all holds have been removed, and you have completed your graduation application.
+Check UIS Self-Service account prior to submitting the E-Form – make sure your address and emergency contact are up to date, all holds have been removed, and you have completed your graduation application.
 Once your OPT Advisor E-Form has been submitted, a DSO will confirm your eligibility and schedule an OPT Appointment for you.

 - Create a USCIS Online Account.

 - DSO will provide you with a new Form I-20 via mail or email with the OPT recommendation.
 Make sure to print and sign page 1 of your Form I-20.
 USCIS requires your original signature and you must retain original I-20 for your records.

 - Gather and scan all required documents.
 See I-765 Online Filing Evidence webpage.
 We recommend using the UIS ID Center for the digital passport sized photo.

 - File your I-765 Application for Employment Authorization Online.
 Click the blue “File Online” button next to the I-765 field.

 - DSO will assist you with any questions regarding the I-765 at your OPT Appointment.
 Do not submit until after your OPT Appointment.
 It is YOUR responsibility to submit your online application to USCIS within 30 days of the date your OPT was recommended (date on new Form I-20).

 After Applying for OPT

 Within two weeks of applying, you should receive a receipt notice (Form I-797) which includes a filing number and status information.
 This number can be used to check your application status online at the USCIS website.